dukeofdisaster/elastic-gauntlet/gcp/readme.md

 ```

 2. Restart elasticsearch and ensure it starts fine (check the application log /var/log/elasticsearch)
-- reports about yellow shards are fine
+    1. reports about yellow shards are fine; depending on the replica config a green status could be impossilbe ona 1-node cluster, but you knew that already, right champ?

 3. After elasticsearch is restarted, execute the ```elasticsearch-setup-passwords``` utility ; example output below